 Introduced grasses are also characteristic in coastal North and South Otago, although there are significant stands of native forest in the Catlins district, and plantation forests around Tapanui and in other districts closer to Dunedin.
 Some pasture in the Catlins has reverted to mānuka and eventually to forest.

 Beech forest grows on the Otago section of the Southern Alps, between 800 and 1,200 metres.
 Higher up this gives way to tussock, then subalpine plants, and then bare rock and snow.

 Erosion, triggered by rabbits and the replacement of tussock by pasture, has limited livestock-carrying capacity in many areas.
-Stock have subsequently been concentrated on areas favourable to pasture growth.
+Stock have subsequently been concentrated in areas favourable to pasture growth.
 Cultivating lucerne (alfalfa) for winter fodder has boosted carrying capacity.
-Irrigation has helped develop orchards in the Clutha Valley, and has also been used for some pastures, especially in the Ida Valley.
+Irrigation has helped develop orchards in the Clutha valley, and has also been used for some pastures, especially in the Ida valley.

 Central Otago was once an important habitat for moa.
 Today it is home to smaller animals, notably skinks.
 The rare Cromwell chafer beetle is found only in a small area near Cromwell.
 Coastal Otago is home to seal and penguin colonies – including the rare yellow-eyed penguin – and to the royal albatross breeding grounds at Taiaroa Head.

-Traces of human occupation in Murihiku can be dated back to around 1250–1300.
-The first Polynesian arrivals in New Zealand found their way early to the plains and basins of the eastern and southern South Island, where the flightless moa were found in large numbers.
+Traces of human occupation in Murihiku can be dated back to before 1300.
+The first Polynesian arrivals in New Zealand soon made their way to the plains and basins of the eastern and southern South Island, where the flightless moa were found in large numbers.